pytorch/torchtune/docs/source/basics/packing.rst

 torchtune will automatically handle document masking and relative position IDs when sample packing is enabled to prevent different irrelevant samples from cross-attending.
 This is done via PyTorch's `Flex Attention <https://pytorch.org/blog/flexattention/#document-maskingjagged-sequences>`_, which enables the use of flash attention with non-causal masks.
-If your hardware does not support Flex Attention (for CUDA devices, it must be Turing or above), standard SDPA with ememory-efficient attention will be used as a fallback, while retaining the document masking and relative position IDs.
+If your hardware does not support Flex Attention (for CUDA devices, it must be Turing or above), standard SDPA with memory-efficient attention will be used as a fallback, while retaining the document masking and relative position IDs.